jamie-stephenson/harm-refuse/README.md

 # LLMs Encode Harmfulness and Refusal Separately — Reproduction

-A minimal repo to reproducing experiments from [this paper](https://arxiv.org/abs/2507.11878).
+Reproducing experiments from [this paper](https://arxiv.org/abs/2507.11878).
 Code is organized with configs in `conf/`, experiment functions in `src/harm_refuse/experiments/`, and an entry point at `run.py`.

 ## Quick Start (uv)
 - Set up environment with `uv sync`